 - Open the hood. - 2.
-Check the tension by depressing the belt midway between the alternator and crankshaft pulleys with 30 N-m (22 lb) of force.
-The belt should deflect 11 mm (7/16 inch).
+Check the tension by depressing the alternator/fan belt midway between the alternator and crankshaft pulleys with 30 N-m (22 lb) of force (Figure 69).

-1. Alternator/fan belt
+Note: The belt should deflect 11 mm (7/16 inch).

-- 3. If the deflection is incorrect, complete the following procedure to tension the belt: - A. Loosen the bolt securing the brace to the engine and the bolt securing the alternator to the brace. - B. Insert a pry bar between the alternator and engine and pry out on the alternator. - C. When the proper tension is achieved, tighten the alternator and brace bolts to secure the adjustment.
+- 1. Alternator/fan belt - 3.
+If the deflection is incorrect, complete the following procedure to tension the belt: - A. Loosen the bolt that secures the brace to the engine and the bolt that secures the alternator to the brace. - B. Insert a pry bar between the alternator and the engine and pry out on the alternator. - C. When you achieve the proper belt tension, tighten the alternator and brace bolts to secure the adjustment.